 - And more….

-On the flip side the military isn’t for everyone as it requires a tremendous amount of self-discipline, intense physical work, as well as time away from friends and family while protecting America and its citizens both at home and abroad.
+On the flip side the military isn’t for everyone as it requires a tremendous amount of self-discipline, intense physical work, as well as time away from friends and family while protecting the United States, and its citizens both at home and abroad.

 If you think you want to learn more, take the next step and explore the basics here.
 You’ll find some great information, as well as links to each of the branches so that you can discover if military service is the next step in your journey to success.